LankeyBoard/RulesGraph/generalRules.md

 slug: FAILURE

 ruleType: RULE\
-A Failure occurs when you cannot achieve your desired outcome.
-This may mean the situation was harder than you initially believed or because you couldn't do it as well as you hoped or any other reason you and the GM think is reasonable.
-Sometimes the consequences of failure are direct, such as taking damage, other times they can simply be a complication for the story, this is determined by the GM.
+A Failure occurs when you roll more than five below the Target.
+Maybe the situation was more complicated than you though, or you were missing some key information, or maybe you were just unlucky.
+Regardless of the reason the consequences of failure can be direct, such as taking damage, or they can simply be a complication for the story, this is determined by the GM.
+Generally the scope of failure should clear to the player before making the Test.

 When you roll a Failure, you gain [Fortune's Favor](/rules/player_rules#FORTUNES-FAVOR)

 EG: You are scaling a castle wall, trying to get in without alerting the goblins keeping watch from the nearby tower.
-Your GM calls for an Agility Test, where Success is a 15 and means you get up without being noticed and a Failure is a 10 and means you get spotted.
+Your GM calls for an Agility Test, where Success is a 15 and means you get up without being noticed and a Failure is a 10 and means you get spotted and the goblins move to raise the alarm.
 You roll your Agility Test, you get a 5 on the dice and add 2 from your Agility, giving you a total of 7.
 The goblins spot you half way up, they begin to shout something you can't understand and begin to run towards the wall you are climbing!

 ## Contests